ShangqinHao/example_pages/index.md

 # Welcome to my website
-I am a Ph.D. student at UCSD.
+A Ph.D. student at UCSD

 ## Education
 #### Msc in Geophysics, 2020